HenrikWarf/cdp_ai/PROJECT_SUMMARY.md

 ## Project Overview

 **AetherSegment AI** is a fully functional AI-first Customer Data Platform (CDP) prototype that demonstrates objective-driven micro-segmentation using cutting-edge AI technologies.
+It transforms natural language campaign objectives into precise customer segments through a sophisticated multi-stage AI pipeline, combining Google Gemini 2.5 Flash with causal inference models.

+### What Makes This Special

+- **Natural Language Interface**: Marketers describe campaigns in plain English, not SQL or technical jargon
+- **AI-Powered Intelligence**: Google Gemini interprets intent, uplift models predict effectiveness
+- **Causal Inference**: Goes beyond correlation to identify true treatment effects
+- **Fast & Scalable**: Built on Google Cloud with BigQuery for enterprise-scale data
+- **Explainable AI**: Every decision is explained in human-readable terms

 ## What Has Been Built